rrajendran17/kubeovn-snatdnat/README.md

 Kube-OVN supports NAT via Kubernetes custom resources (CRDs), not just IP-tables directly.
 For example, resources like OvnEip, OvnSnatRule, OvnDnatRule (or their iptables-based equivalents) are used to define NAT behavior declaratively.
 In the context of Harvester, the VM orchestration (compute, storage, VM lifecycle) is handled by Harvester; networking — including routing, NAT, VPC/subnets — is handled by Kube-OVN.
 This separation allows for more scalable, flexible and clean networking.

-# Support for external connectivity from VMs attached to subnets from custom VPCs using kubeovn as Secondary CNI
+## External connectivity from VMs on custom VPCs using kubeovn as Secondary CNI
 Currently VMs will be able to reach external hosts only when attached to subnets created on default VPC (ovn-cluster) with natOutgoing as true.

 With the introduction of using kubeovn as secondary CNI (from v1.15.x kubeovn version kubeovn/kube-ovn#5360), VMs must be able to connect with external hosts on subnets created on any custom VPCs.This task is a place holder to verify VMs external connectivity on subnets created on custom VPC using VPC NAT Gateway and kubeovn acting as secondary CNI.And fix any issues related to this.